Rudy-Nzau/Rudy-Nzau/README.md

 - 🖥 I’m currently working on market-place customers segmentation
 - 🌱 I’m currently learning  Resilient Distributed Dataset
-- 👯 I’m looking to collaborate on AI applications in
-- ⚡ Fun fact: I am an elephant 🐘  and a leopard 🐆 at the same time

 _______

 ### 🤖 Data Science and Machine Learning